Sandusky Will Die in Prison, and We Talked to a Pedophilia Expert

 And what are the laws?

-When the Catholic abuse scandals resurfaced a few years ago, some pointed to the culture of celibacy and the priesthood.
-Does culture or subculture play a role in the phenomenon of paedophilia?
+When the Catholic abuse scandals resurfaced a few years ago some pointed to the culture of celibacy and the priesthood.
+Does culture, or subculture, play a role in the phenomenon of pedophilia?
 [Berlin provided professional information and advice to the National Conference of Catholic Bishops during their sexual abuse crisis.]

-But there are people who seem to turn a blind eye towards paedophilia.
-What psychological elements come into play when someone witnesses a paedophilic act?
+But there are people who seem to turn a blind eye towards pedophilia.
+What psychological elements come into play when someone witnesses a pedophilic act?

 I was having a discussion with a close friend of mine about this.
 I said, “You know, if I saw you do something like this I’m actually not sure what I would do.”

 I remember breaking up street fights as a kid.
 Most people would just stand around, look, and it would be easy to criticize them.
 I remember a guy had a crow bar.
 A friend of mine went to stop him from hitting somebody.
 Most everyone else was standing around.
 It was only after the two of us went in that they finally started to react.
 But I didn’t fault them.
 It was really, really scary.
 You were afraid you were going to get hurt.
 You weren’t sure for a second what you were seeing.
 You read about it in the paper, someone assaulted someone and people stood by.
 But that doesn’t capture the emotion of it.There’s all this emotion.
 And in a situation where someone is accused of child abuse, it’s so foreign.
 Most people have no experience with it.
 The idea that the average person didn’t do what they should have done because they don’t give a damn about the children, that’s what I find to be an incredible stretch.
 I think it’s most often other reasons, and not often to protect an image.
 I think people are confused.
 I think people don’t understand the situation.

 What do we need in order to really treat this problem?
 What’s the right fix?